Fijishi-Enterprises/BenthicIMG-Analyser/docs/production_server_setup.rst

 Restart nginx: ``sudo /etc/init.d/nginx restart``.

-Run gunicorn, this time binding it to localhost on port 8001: ``gunicorn config.wsgi:application --bind=127.0.0.1:8001``
+Run gunicorn, this time binding it to localhost on port 8001, and setting a longer timeout than the default 30s: ``gunicorn config.wsgi:application --bind=127.0.0.1:8001 --timeout 200``

 Again, on your local machine, enter the EC2 instance's public DNS in your browser's address bar.
 You should see the CoralNet website.